IgorBayerl/IgorBayerl/README.md

 ### Hi there, I'm Igor 👋

-## I'm a Student, Software Developer, and tech enthusiast!
+## Software Engineer, and tech enthusiast!
-- 🔭 I’m currently in the biggest tech companies of brazil!
-- ⚡ Fun fact: I love to draw and play video games
+- 🔭 Currently living in Ireland and looking for new challenges

 <div>
   <a href="https://github.com/IgorBayerl">